Top 15 Accounting APIs to Integrate with in 2026

 12. FreeAgent API

-FreeAgent is a UK-based accounting platform designed specifically for freelancers, contractors, and micro-businesses.
+FreeAgent is a UK-based accounting platform designed for freelancers, contractors, and micro-businesses.
 Particularly strong in the UK market with deep integration into UK tax and banking systems.

-What it's good for: UK-focused SaaS platforms serving freelancers, contractors, and micro-businesses
+What it's good for: UK-focused SaaS platforms serving freelancers, contractors, and micro-businesses who need MTD-compliant accounting with minimal overhead.

 Key features:

-- UK tax compliance with automated Self Assessment and VAT return preparation
+• UK tax compliance with automated Self Assessment and VAT return preparation

-- IR35 compliance tools for contractor tax calculations
+• IR35 compliance tools for contractor tax calculations

-- Mileage tracking with HMRC-approved rates and automatic expense categorization
+• Mileage tracking with HMRC-approved rates and automatic expense categorization

-- Banking integration with major UK banks including real-time transaction feeds
+• Banking integration with major UK banks including real-time transaction feeds

-- Time tracking with automatic invoice generation and project profitability analysis
+• Time tracking with automatic invoice generation and project profitability analysis

 Example use case: A contractor management SaaS platform integrates FreeAgent to automatically track project expenses, calculate IR35 compliance status, generate invoices with correct VAT treatment, and prepare Self Assessment returns for contractor clients.